 How To Save Money On Your Challenge Addition

 As you can see, additions are not cheap.
 At a minimum, you need to budget $5,000, and that’s for smaller additions.
 For entire rooms, you most likely won’t spend less than $20,000.
-Nonetheless, just like a Kitchen Remodel, Basement Remodel, Addition to Existing Structure, Remodel Multiple Rooms, and Bathroom Remodel, there are always a few shortcuts to save some cash and still get the quality addition you deserve.
+Nonetheless, just like a Addition to Existing Structure, Basement Remodel, Kitchen Remodel, Bathroom Remodel, and Remodel Multiple Rooms, there are always a few shortcuts to save some cash and still get the quality addition you deserve.

 First and foremost, interview multiple contractors.
 As you saw above, prices vary greatly.
 One Challenge contractor may charge $10,000 for an addition and another may charge $5,000.
 Most contractors have different price points.